allison.chu [at] yale.edu

 Introduction to the History of Western Art Music, 1800 - present

-Graduate Teaching Fellow for Prof. Gundula Kreuzer, Yale University Spring 2022
+Teaching Fellow for Prof. Gundula Kreuzer, Yale University Spring 2022

 This non-major survey course introduced students to musical practices, institutions, genres, styles, and composers in Europe and North America from 1800 to present.
-The class format included two weekly lectures and a discussion section, with written assignments and two major assessments.
+The course format included two weekly lectures and a discussion section, with written assignments and two major assessments.
 Students ranged from first years to seniors with varying degrees of musical experience.

 As a Teaching Fellow, I was responsible for leading two discussion sections of 12-14 students and grading assignments.
 I also delivered one 75-minute lecture on American musical traditions at the turn of the 20th century.